 True leaders lead from the front.
 If you are trying to get your team excited about time tracking, you can start by tracking your own time and prove how that’s helped you achieve more in less time.
 Transparency is a valuable tool in team management.

 People generally don’t want their work times to be tracked.
 Many might see it as a violation of their independence.
-Thus, it’s helpful to have open Q&A sessions to address any doubts and explain the productivity and business benefits of time tracking.
+Thus, it’s helpful to have open Q&A sessions to address any doubts and explain the productivity and business benefits of reducing inefficiencies.
 Instead of making time tracking about the company’s bottom line, draw focus on the benefits your employees will have.
 For instance, you can explain to your sales representatives how accurate timesheets lead to increased profits, which can eventually lead to bigger bonuses.

 Additionally, making the time tracking process automated and straightforward will also help you convince your employees to make it a part of their routine.